Soap Opera Hopper Nicolas Coster

 - The TV movie Long Journey Back (1978) starring Mike Connors, Cloris Leachman, and Stephanie Zimbalist.

-- Guest-starring on Robert Blake‘s Baretta in 1978.
+- Robert Blake‘s Baretta in 1978.

-Broadway Revisited, Movie & TV Soaps
+Broadway Revisited, Divorce, & Prime Time

 In the spring on 1981 Nicolas Coster began co-starring in the play The Little Foxes starring Elizabeth Taylor, which made it to Broadway and toured other major U.S. cities, landing in London, England for 16 weeks in 1982.